mcollina/autocannon/README.md

     * `maxOverallRequests`: A `Number` stating the max requests to make overall.
 Can't be less than `connections`. `maxConnectionRequests` takes precedence if both are set. _OPTIONAL_
     * `connectionRate`: A `Number` stating the rate of requests to make per second from each individual connection.
 No rate limiting by default. _OPTIONAL_
     * `overallRate`: A `Number` stating the rate of requests to make per second from all connections. `connectionRate` takes precedence if both are set.
 No rate limiting by default. _OPTIONAL_
+    * `ignoreCoordinatedOmission`: A `Boolean` which disable the correction of latencies to compensate the coordinated omission issue.
+Does not make sense when no rate of requests has been specified (`connectionRate` or `overallRate`). _OPTIONAL_ default: `false`.
     * `reconnectRate`: A `Number` which makes the individual connections disconnect and reconnect to the server whenever it has sent that number of requests. _OPTIONAL_
     * `requests`: An `Array` of `Object`s which represents the sequence of requests to make while benchmarking.
 Can be used in conjunction with the `body`, `headers` and `method` params above.
 Check the samples folder for an example of how this might be used. _OPTIONAL_.
 Contained objects can have these attributes:
        * `body`: When present, will override `opts.body`. _OPTIONAL_.